Thieso/BoundPlanner/README.md

 ### Generation of kinematic Casadi functions

 For the robot model, [Pinocchio](https://stack-of-tasks.github.io/pinocchio/download.html) is used.
-The PyPi version (installed with the above command) of pinocchio does include the Casadi interface.
+The PyPi version (installed with the above command) of Pinocchio does include the Casadi interface.
 Thus, as of now, the Casadi functions for the kinematics are part of this repository.
-If you want to change the robot model, you have to install Pinocchi as explained on the website.
+If you want to change the robot model, you have to install Pinocchio as explained on the website.

 ## Nix flake